The Tools I Use for "Capture Everything"

 In addition to my Apple devices, I use a few Amazon Echos.
 Some might say I'm an Echo junkie, but I'll confess to having 4 Echos in my house.
 The reason for this is so that I'm never far away from being able to yell at a device to remember something for me.

-- One original Echo resides in the bedroom and takes on the duty of my alarm clock
+An original Echo resides in the bedroom and takes on the duty of my alarm clock

 "Alexa, remind me to draft blog posts for the upcoming week", was uttered by me last evening as I was trying to get to sleep.
 While I do have a fancy triggering mechanism in place that moves the tasks from Amazon over to my main capture list, there's no reason I couldn't just make a routine of checking the Task section within the Alexa app on a routine basis.

 Most of what's spoken to my devices is deposited into Apple's Reminders app.
 I have a few lists :

 Stores I go to often (e.g. Costco, Target, Grocery)

 "Tasks" for things I intend to do soon (this month)

 My setup may seem hopelessly complicated, but rest assured I'll be posting in the future about HOW I set things up.
 What's important here is to decide for yourself how you want to capture your ideas, tasks, and timed necessities.